merkatorgis/docker4gis/docs/README.md

 Where `./app run` creates containers from images, `./app stop` will stop all the app's containers, and `./app start` will start existing (stopped) containers.

-When you're happy about an image, you can `docker image push` it to a Docker  Registry.
+When you're happy about an image, you can `docker image push` it to a Docker registry.
 This can be the Docker Hub, or any other public or private registry.
-The docker4gis registry base image facilitates setting up a private registry.
+The docker4gis `registry` base image facilitates setting up a private registry.

 Once your images are in a registry, they're accessible there from your servers.
-On a server, the images are never built, just run.
+On a server, the images are never built, only run.
 So the only thing you need there, is the little run script that runs the run image.
 See its [docs](run.md) for details.

 ## Base images